nithyarajaram/help.supportbee.com/_posts/2011-12-29-easy-replying-snippets.markdown

 How do I use snippets in my replies?
 ---------------------------------------------------------

-To add snippets to your replies, use the 'Search and insert snippets' option on the top right corner of the reply box.
-You can either search for a snippet using their names/tags or choose one from the drop down list.
+To add snippets to your replies,

+1. Click on the 'Search and insert snippets' option on the top right corner of the reply box.
+2. search for a snippet using its name/tag or choose one from the drop down list
+3. Click on the relevant option or press Enter to add it to your reply box

 Is there a limit on the number of characters for a snippet?
 -----------------------------------------------------------

 No. There's no limit.
-You snippet can be as small as just a url or as big as a full reply.
+Your snippet can be as small as just a url or as big as a full blown reply.

 Can I use multiple snippets in the same reply?
 ----------------------------------------------

-Yes, you can and that's exactly what makes it wonderful!
+Yes, you can and that's exactly what makes it awesome!
 Your reply can pretty much be a mix and match of different snippets.